bartczernicki/Articles/20240128-OptimizeGenerativeAIStrategyEssentialInsightsFromOpenAIAnnouncements/Readme.md

 | CosineSimilarityVectors768Dimensions  | 1000                    | 0.0646 ms | 0.0001 ms | 0.0001 ms |     -48% |    0.1% |
 | CosineSimilarityVectors256Dimensions  | 1000                    | 0.0299 ms | 0.0000 ms | 0.0000 ms |     -76% |    0.2% |
 ```

+What is the implication on your AI strategy?
+This OpenAI innovation will lead to more vendors (commercial or open-source) offering a common model with varying dimension size capabilities.
+Similarly to the constant updates of model versions, your AI strategy needs to consider embedding size to balance performance and accuracy.
+This is especially important for hetereogenous embedding model deployments using various model sizes across varying model types.

 ## 4) Coming to Azure OpenAI